 Crohn’s disease can affect any part of the GI tract.
 However,

-The exact cause of IBD remains unknown, but researchers suspect that the following factors may contribute to these conditions:
+The exact cause of IBD remains unknown, but

 - improper immune responses